gerardbm/atomic/README.md

 # Atomic Color Scheme

-Colors have been recalculated in 2023 using HSLuv!
+Note: Colors were recalculated using HSLuv in 2023 and the CIEDE2000 Delta E (ΔE00) metric in 2025, so colors may differ slightly from previous versions.

 ### Multiple colors for multiple applications